HyreCar (NASDAQ:HYRE) Now Covered by DA Davidson

-DA Davidson initiated coverage on shares of HyreCar (NASDAQ:HYRE) in a report issued on Wednesday, The Fly reports.
-The firm issued a buy rating on the stock.
+Equities researchers at DA Davidson began coverage on shares of HyreCar (NASDAQ:HYRE) in a note issued to investors on Wednesday, The Fly reports.
+The firm set a “buy” rating on the stock.

 Other research analysts have also issued research reports about the stock.
-TheStreet lowered shares of HyreCar from a c- rating to a d rating in a research report on Monday, June 28th.
-Zacks Investment Research upgraded shares of HyreCar from a sell rating to a hold rating in a research report on Wednesday, July 14th.
-One investment analyst has rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-HyreCar currently has a consensus rating of Buy and a consensus price target of $14.25.
+TheStreet lowered shares of HyreCar from a “c-” rating to a “d” rating in a research report on Monday, June 28th.
+Zacks Investment Research upgraded shares of HyreCar from a “sell” rating to a “hold” rating in a research report on Wednesday, July 14th.
+One analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $14.25.

 In related news, CFO Robert Scott Brogi sold 72,329 shares of the stock in a transaction that occurred on Monday, May 24th.
 The shares were sold at an average price of $17.17, for a total value of $1,241,888.93.
 Also, Director Grace Mellis sold 32,348 shares of the stock in a transaction that occurred on Monday, May 24th.
 The shares were sold at an average price of $17.42, for a total transaction of $563,502.16.
 Following the completion of the transaction, the director now directly owns 253,652 shares of the company’s stock, valued at approximately $4,418,617.84.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 114,677 shares of company stock valued at $1,961,991.
 14.71% of the stock is currently owned by insiders.